colussim/ghost-aks-terraform/README.md

 Now open a web-browser at **https://ghostdev1.droneshuttles.com** and check that you can get a response from the service.
 ![GHOST dev](/images/ghostdev.png)

+## Next

+The next step would be to set up a backup solution.

 ## Conclusion